-On 1 January 2012 the new Work Health and Safety (WHS) Act 2011 offences commenced operation.
-The WHS Act contains a number of offences and, in particular, 3 categories of offences which relate to the failure to comply with a health and safety duty:
+On 1 January 2012, the new Work Health and Safety (WHS) Act 2011 offences came into effect.
+The WHS Act contains a number of offences and, in particular, 3 categories that relate to the failure to comply with a health and safety duty:

-- category 2 offence—a person failing to comply with a duty which exposes an individual to risk of death or serious injury;
+- category 2 offence—a person failing to comply with a duty that exposes an individual to risk of death or serious injury

-The maximum penalties for these offences depend upon the type of defendant and are as follows:
+The maximum penalties for these offences depend on the defendant and are:

 |Category 1||Category 2||Category 3|